 Best Way to Use These Aldehydes, Ketones and Carboxylic Acids Handwritten Notes

-- Pass 1 (60 to 75 min) - diagrams only: Skip body prose.
-Look at the 14 figures and the seven page-block panels.
-The visual layer alone seeds 60 per cent of recall.
+- Pass 1 (diagrams only): Skip prose.
+Study the 14 figures and seven page-block panels.

-- Pass 3 (night before, 30 min): The Last 24-Hour Revision Card above.
-Eight items, three minutes each.
+- Pass 3 (night before): Run the Last 24-Hour Revision Card above.

 Where Students Lose Marks in Class 12th Chemistry Chapter 8 Aldehydes, Ketones and Carboxylic Acids